moiez326/Nike_vs_Adidas/README.md

 - Enhance the analysis by incorporating external data such as market trends and customer demographics.
 - Explore machine learning models for sales forecasting.

----

-Remember to replace placeholders with specific details about your project.
-A well-written README should communicate the purpose, methodology, key findings, and implications of the project clearly and engagingly to anyone who visits your repository.